- Borrow & Request

-Challenges to materials available in our collection, or to any OSU Libraries and Press policy, shall be made to the Dean of Libraries or her designee.
+Challenges to this policy shall be made to the Dean of Libraries or their designee.
 Requests from law enforcement and requests for information made via the Freedom of Information Act (FOIA) shall be immediately directed to the Dean of Libraries and the OSU Office of General Counsel.